chapel-lang/chapel/frontend/doc/file-format.rst

 --------------

-Overall, the file format consists of a header followed by a number of modules sections.
+Overall, the file format consists of a header followed by a number of contiguous modules sections.
 In this way, the file can store information for different modules.
 The file format is designed so that libraries for individual modules can be concatenated together (if the file header and file module table is adjusted appropriately).
-To support that, offsets within a module section are relative to the start of that module section.
+To support that, offsets are generally relative within the section referred to.
 Each module section contains its own sections that contain details of the module.

 Each section in the file is padded to start at an 8 byte alignment.